Guðjón Valur Sigurðsson

 Guðjón Valur Sigurðsson (born 8 August 1979) is an Icelandic retired handball player and current coach of VfL Gummersbach.
 A captain of the Iceland men's national handball team, Guðjón Valur broke the world record for most goals scored in international men's handball in 2018.
 He won silver with the Icelandic handball team at the 2008 Beijing Olympics, as well as bronze at the 2010 European Championship.

+He was included in the European Handball Federation Hall of Fame in 2023.

 Club career

 Guðjón started his handball career at a young age with Grótta on Seltjarnarnes.
 He also played with KA Akureyri and lost the Icelandic championship final in 2001.
 KA won the championship final the year after he left.
 After that, he began his professional career in Germany with Essen.
 In 2005, Gudjón Valur won the European championship with Essen.
 Later that year, he joined Gummersbach.
 At Gummersbach, he was joined by the Icelandic national handball coach Alfreð Gíslason, former Icelandic sportsman of the year, who led Gummersbach's training from 2006 until 2008.

 In April 2020, Guðjón announced his retirement from handball.